Anthem (video game): Reworking after release and shutdown

 In a blog update in February 2020, BioWare said that they would be ending seasonal updates as they looked to reboot the game, requiring a "substantial reinvention" of the core game, a move comparable to Square Enix's reworking of the 2010 release of Final Fantasy XIV to the 2013 revised version.
 Casey Hudson said in the post that BioWare wants to "reinvent the core gameplay loop with clear goals, motivating challenges and progression with meaningful rewards – while preserving the fun of flying and fighting in a vast science-fantasy setting."
 BioWare Austin studio director Christian Dailey stated in a blog post in May 2020 that an "incubation team" of about 30 were evaluating Anthems rework.

 According to Bloomberg News, the fate of Anthems rework was to be reviewed by Electronic Arts and BioWare's executives during the month of February 2021.
 BioWare announced on February 24, 2021, that they were discontinuing any future work on Anthem, though will continue to support the live servers for the immediate future, while the developers on the game would be transitioned to Mass Effect and Dragon Age titles.
 Bloomberg reported that this decision partially led EA and BioWare to cancel the multiplayer elements that had been planned in Dragon Age: Dreadwolf, instead focusing that game as a single-player experience.

-On July 3, 2025, it was announced that Anthems servers would be shut down on January 12, 2026; since the game's content resides on its servers, its closure would render the game unplayable.
+On July 3, 2025, sales of premium in-game currency were discontinued, and it was announced that Anthems servers would be shut down on January 12, 2026; since the game's content resides on its servers, its closure would render the game unplayable.
+The game was delisted from EA Play on August 5, though people who bought the game on that platform could download the game until it was shut down.

+On January 5, 2026, some users reported that the EA app was preventing downloads for Anthem.
+The game was officially shut down and became unplayable on January 12, 2026.
+A fan-made patch was released days later, allowing the game to function independently of EA's servers.